episode6/disposables/README.md

 ```
 Because we're now adding our callback to a DisposableFuture (and disposing it in onDestroy, by-way of the DisposableManager), we can be certain that our callback will not fire after our activity is destroyed, and that the reference to our callback will be released (ensuring the activity can be garbage collected).

-It's important to note that we added the DisposableFuture to DisposableManager last, after we'd already added our callback to it.
+It's important to note that we added the DisposableFuture to DisposableManager **last**, after we'd already added our callback to it.
 This is vital because a DisposableFuture will become disposed if `flushDisposed()` is called and the underlying collection of disposables is/becomes empty.

 Since the above example of wrapping a ListenableFuture, adding a callback, and registering the disposable can be very common, we provide the convenience method `DisposableFutures.addCallback(ListenableFuture, FutureCallback, Executor)` that returns a Disposable, so that all 3 tasks can be accomplished in one call.
 ```java
 mDisposables.add(
     DisposableFutures.addCallback(